Inside: Get a recipe for a Strawberry Rhubarb Tart that’s easy to pull together and will wow your dinner guests.

 Of all the desserts I make (and I make a lot of desserts because I love them), this Strawberry Rhubarb Crumble Tart is my husband’s hands-down favorite.
 He’s been known to say, mid-way through a slice, “I want to live in this pie”.

-Place 1 stick of butter (cut into pieces) in a food processor for a few seconds and process until creamy.
-Add 1/4 cup sugar and 1/2 teaspoon vanilla and process until light and fluffy, about 20 seconds.
+Place butter (cut into pieces) in a food processor for a few seconds and process until creamy.
+Add sugar and vanilla and process until light and fluffy, about 20 seconds.
 (You can also mix this by hand with a pastry blender or fork.)

 Combine 1 cup flour and a pinch of salt in a small bowl and add to food processor.
 Process until the dough comes together around the sides.